FEMA Fire Management Assistance Declaration – California Airport Fire

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Texas to supplement state, tribal and local recovery efforts in areas affected by the Windy Deuce Fire beginning February 27, 2024 and continuing.
+FEMA has issued a Major Disaster Declaration for the state of Vermont to supplement state, tribal, and local recovery efforts in areas affected by severe storms and flooding from August 22-24, 2024.
 The following counties have been approved for assistance:

 Public Assistance: